 HIV Transmission in the Female Genital Tract

-Globally, more than 90% of HIV is transmitted following heterosexual intercourse; women being twice as likely to contract HIV from heterosexual sex than men.
-In the majority of new infections, the mucosal tissue of the female reproductive tract (FRT) is the primary site for HIV infection and the initial site of viral replication.
-A better understanding of the immunological environment of the FRT is crucial to the development of new intervention strategies to help halt HIV transmission amongst sexually active heterosexual women.
+Young women bear a disproportionate burden of the HIV epidemic, with HIV prevalence rates up to 8-fold higher in young women compared to young men in many sub-Saharan African countries.
+In the majority of new infections, the mucosal tissue of the female genital tract (FGT) is the primary site for HIV infection and the initial site of viral replication.
+A better understanding of the impact of the immunological environment of the FGT on HIV risk is therefore crucial to the development of new strategies to halt HIV transmission in women, particularly those living in sub-Saharan Africa.

 Results from a number of studies suggest that elevated FGT inflammation increases risk of HIV acquisition.
 Microbially-driven sexually transmitted infections (STIs), bacterial vaginosis (BV), and reproductive hormones are known modulators of genital inflammation and increased HIV acquisition risk.
 We have applied next generation sequencing technologies to characterize the vaginal microbiome in young women in sub-Saharan Africa and demonstrated that the majority of these women have microbial communities that are very different from those of women living in resource rich settings.
 We further demonstrated that specific communities drive genital inflammation and result in an over 4-fold increased risk of HIV acquisition.
 This suggests that the vaginal microbiome may be leveraged to reduce HIV acquisition in young women in sub-Saharan Africa.